Heisey/nativePhoto/README.md

-# Fullstack project for a online food ordering app
+# Monorepo project for a Media App (Name comming soon)

 This project was created to learn react native, but i went way beyond:
 - learned react native